 What Is Different?

-- Guests are strongly encouraged to purchase tickets online in advance to guarantee entrance due to city regulations on occupancy levels
+- Guests are encouraged to purchase tickets online in advance which allows for faster entrance into the Museum by avoiding ticketing lines.

 - The Main Gallery, Exhibit Hall, Memory Hall and Wylie Gallery are open for guests to enjoy